 Technology is a powerful tool—one we can decide to use to keep children safe online.

 At Thorn, we believe in building a world where children can interact with technology and remain safe, curious, and happy.
 Building that world will take a variety of solutions, and working together with partners like Microsoft, Roblox, and The Meet Group we’ve recently taken another step forward.

-How did Project Artemis get started?
+How did this anti-grooming tool get started?